alephium/docs/docs/mining/Solo-Mining-Guide.md

 ### Nvidia GPU

 Please follow the instructions on [https://github.com/alephium/gpu-miner](https://github.com/alephium/gpu-miner#readme) to run the gpu miner for Nvidia GPUs.

 Alternatively, you could run the gpu-miner with docker by following the documents here [https://github.com/alephium/alephium/tree/master/docker#gpu-miner-optional](https://github.com/alephium/alephium/tree/master/docker#gpu-miner-optional)

 ### AMD GPU

 Please follow the instructions on [https://github.com/alephium/amd-miner](https://github.com/alephium/amd-miner#readme) to run the gpu miner for AMD GPUs.
 Note that the performance of AMD miner is not in par with Nvidia miner.

 If you have any questions, feel free to reach out to the developers on [Discord](https://discord.gg/JErgRBfRSB).

-## Miner Wallet More
+## More info on miner wallet

 Here are more endpoints that are useful for miners.

 #### Get your balance

 ![miner-wallet-balance-query](media/miner-wallet-balance-query.png)

 #### Change your active address